OWASP/www-project-machine-learning-security-top-10/2023/ML04_2023-Membership_Inference_Attack.md

 **Description:**

-Membership interference attacks occur when an attacker manipulates the model's training data in order to cause it to behave in a way that exposes sensitive information.
+Membership inference attacks occur when an attacker manipulates the model's training data in order to cause it to behave in a way that exposes sensitive information.